Foundations of automatic feature extraction at LHC--point clouds and graphs: Overview of applications in high energy physics

 \paragraph{Jet Classification:} The prototypical example of deep learning applications is the classification of large radius QCD jets~\cite{deOliveira:2015xxd} from boosted hadronic decays of heavy particles and various point-cloud architectures have been studied for jet classification.
 Carrying forward the point cloud representation, ParticleNet \cite{Qu:2019gqs}, which utilized dynamic graph convolutions, presented the first application and showed high efficiency in classifying QCD/top and quark/gluon tagging.
 Interaction networks-based methods \cite{Moreno:2019bmu,Moreno:2019neq} were also explored for jet tagging for 2-prong and 3-prong boosted jets.
 Attention-based GNNs \cite{Mikuni:2020wpr} were explored for quark-gluon tagging applications.
 The point transformer~\cite{9710703} architecture has also been explored~\cite{He:2023cfc} for discriminating quark/gluon and top/qcd jets.
 Chebyshev graph convolutions~\cite{NEURIPS2022_2f9b3ee2} which enables the model to capture local dependencies intrinsic to jet formation, have also been studied for jet-tagging~\cite{Semlani:2023kzf}.
 Haar pooling message passing networks~\cite{pmlr-v119-wang20m,Ma:2022bvt}, have also shown to improve tagging performance compared to the usual readout operations.
 Till date Particle Transformer~\cite{pmlr-v162-qu22b}, based on a modified multi-head attention mechanism~\cite{NIPS2017_3f5ee243,shleifer2022normformer}, shows state-of-the-art performance in the public top tagging dataset~\cite{Mikuni:2021pou}.

 As already explained in Section~\ref{sec:symm}, physical symmetry has been used in graph-based architectures.
 Lorentz Group Network (LGN) \cite{Bogatskiy:2020tje} utilise the isomorphism of proper orthochronous Lorentz group SO$(1, 3)^+$ to the projective special complex linear group $\text{PSL}(2, \mathbb{C})$ to build tensorial representations decomposed into irreducible representations in terms of the Clebsch-Gordan coefficients.
 While LorentzNet \cite{Gong:2022lye,Li:2022xfc} implemented a simplified scalar and vector representation in the hidden representations to extract the features.
 Later, PELICAN \cite{Bogatskiy:2022czk, Bogatskiy:2023nnw} combined permutation and Lorentz equivariant aggregations.
 On the public top tagging data set, these architectures matched or outperformed ParticleNet with fewer trainable parameters.
 Meanwhile, LorentzNet showed a very high sample efficiency, reaching an AUC of 0.9839 with only $5\%$ of the training data.
 LorentzNet was augmented with capsule network~\cite{Sahu:2024sts}, showing improved performance for quark-gluon performance.
+The gain in performance comes because the feature extraction specifically utilises the physical symmetry of the dataset.